PanatdaCatlin/feedback-form-react/README.md

 2. Run npm install to install dependencies required to run the simple app.

-3. Run npm run start and go to localhost:8080 to view the app.
+3. Run npm run start and go to localhost:3000 to view the app.
+(You'll need login information)

 ## Known Bugs